Ghosting: The Spirit of Christmas: Release

 The film premiered on Freeform on December 4, 2019.

 Reception

 The film was met with positive reviews, praising the performances, the concept, and romance.
+It drew 353,000 viewers in its premiere.

 Christopher Ross of Glamour call it "the wildest, most delightful holiday movie you'll watch this year."
 Jamie Primeau of Cosmopolitan says that "the movie has all the key ingredients for made-for-TV Christmas movie magic: absurdity, romance, friendship, drama, and just the right amount of cheesiness."